KirstLab/scRNA-seq_vasculature_poplar_apex/README.md

 ### Integrating the datasets on Asc-Seurat

-On Asc-Seurat, perform the integration using the file "configuration_file_for_integration_analysis.csv" as input and the default parameters.
+On Asc-Seurat, perform the integration using the file "configuration_file_for_integration_analysis.csv" as input and the default parameters of Asc-Seurat.

 ### analysis of the integrated dataset

-After obtaining the integrated dataset as an RDS file, which can also be downloaded from FigShare.
+Once the integrated data is generated, it is possible to infer the developmental trajectories of both datasets.

 **NOTE:** This step requires the installation of dynverse, as shown at https://dynverse.org/users/1-installation/.
 In addition, Docker must be installed and running since dynverse requires it.

 **Inputs:**

-* CLUSTERED_vasculature_int_arab_poplar_oct_28.rds (available on FigShare)
+* CLUSTERED_vasculature_int_arab_poplar_oct_28.rds (produced on Asc-Seurat).

 **Outputs:**